Absorbing the Arrow of Electromagnetic Radiation: Strategy 1: A Statistical Explanation

-As \citet[pg.\ 1088, 1091]{north2003} tells the story, the cosmic microwave background is composed of free fields---incoming fields that would have to be added to the retarded fields to get the total electromagnetic field at some point now.
-Although for practical purposes it is reasonable to treat the cosmic microwave background radiation as free, the beginning of our universe was so violent that it seems impossible to say whether any of the radiation was truly free or whether it was all at some point emitted by charged matter.\footnote{On this point, \citet[pg.\ 159]{lazarovici2018} (who opposes free fields) writes ``We will never be able to determine that some observed radiation is truly source-free, coming in `from infinity'.
+As \citet[pg.\ 1088, 1091]{north2003} tells the story, the cosmic microwave background radiation is composed of free fields---incoming fields that would have to be added to the retarded fields to get the total electromagnetic field at some point now.
+Although for practical purposes it is reasonable to treat the cosmic microwave background radiation as free when analyzing the behavior of subsystems long after the big bang, there is no clear way to settle whether any of that radiation is truly free.\footnote{On this point, \citet[pg.\ 159]{lazarovici2018} (who opposes free fields) writes ``We will never be able to determine that some observed radiation is truly source-free, coming in `from infinity'.
 In fact, good scientific practice is to assume that it is \emph{not} and look for---or simply infer---the existence of material sources.''
-(See also \citealp[ch.\ 2]{zeh2007}; \citealp[sec.\ 7.1]{pietsch2012}; \citealp[pg.\ 9]{wald2022}.)} That is, it seems impossible to tell whether the retarded representation \eqref{Rrepresentation} of the electromagnetic field---with no bounds on the integrals in \eqref{retardedsolutions}---includes an incoming free field.
-Given the difficulty of ascertaining such a thing, we will not argue that there is an empirical case to be made for this statistical approach to explaining the arrow of electromagnetic radiation over the alternative approaches to be discussed in the following sections (that do not allow for the possibility of free fields).
+(See also \citealp[ch.\ 2]{zeh2007}; \citealp[sec.\ 7.1]{pietsch2012}; \citealp[pg.\ 9]{wald2022}.)} Within classical electromagnetism, figuring out whether there are any truly free fields (in the retarded representation) would require determining whether the history of charged matter along the entire infinite past light-cone of each point in space fully specifies the value of the electromagnetic field at that point, via \eqref{retardedsolutions}, or whether a free incoming field would have to be added, as in \eqref{Rrepresentation}.
+In our actual universe, tracing that light-cone into the distant past will eventually take us back to times in the early universe where classical electromagnetism does not accurately approximate what is happening.
+One could attempt to sort the quantum description of the electromagnetic field into a contribution attributable to past sources and a source-free contribution, but our limited knowledge of the early universe makes it hard to see how we could gain knowledge as to whether there is a non-zero source-free contribution.
+Given the difficulty of ascertaining such a thing, we will not argue that there is an empirical case to be made for the kind of statistical approach to explaining the arrow of electromagnetic radiation outlined here, as compared to the alternative approaches to be discussed in the following sections (that do not allow for the possibility of free fields).
 There are multiple ways to explain the observed absence of converging electromagnetic waves.
 As we cannot settle the matter with data, we must look to other considerations.